Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 Why this guide exists

 Mozambique’s entry system was overhauled in February 2026.
-There’s now an online portal at evisa.gov.mz, a pre-authorisation called an ETA, a full e-visa, and for some travellers the old visa-free or visa-on-arrival still works.
+There’s now an online portal at evisa.gov.mz, a pre-authorisation called an ETA, a full e-visa (electronic visa / eVisa), and for some travellers the old visa-free or visa-on-arrival still works.
 Different foreign governments give contradictory advice — the UK says an ETA is mandatory for Brits, the US says it’s only needed if you’re staying with friends, Canada says no pre-authorisation is needed at all.
 It’s a mess.

 We’ve pulled the rules into one place and sorted them by passport.
 This is the tourism version — if you’re travelling for work, study, or residency, you’ll want a different guide.